dtriana18/dtriana18/README.md

 <h3>🇨🇴 ~ ABOUT ME</h3>
 <hr/>

-<p>I'm a competitive person, who loves being challenged and solving problems.
-I enjoy learning Web Technologies and applying them to build cool projects with highly detail and beautiful designs</p>
+<p>I'm a competitive person who loves being challenged and solving problems.
+I enjoy learning about Web technologies and applying them to build cool projects with high-quality designs.</p>

 <h3>⚙️ ~ LANGUAGES AND TOOLS</h3>
 <hr/>